Dublin

 The Dublin transcripts/interviews include an explanation of the aims and criteria of the Dublin Regulation as well as questions focusing on identification and contacts of family members, travel documents/visas, Eurodac registrations, information on entry/stay, and previous applications for international protection.
 The interview form also contains a section on vulnerability but follows a limited understanding of the concept, as it only includes questions on the health condition of the applicant and family members.

-Applicants interviewed within the context of Dublin Procedures are further notified of a document stating that the application will likely be subject to an inadmissibility decision and corresponding transfer to a concrete Member State according to the Dublin Regulation and respective criteria.[26]
-This document also notifies the applicant of the possibility to provide written comments pursuant to the general administrative rules.[27]
-However, despite the general rule determining that the deadline for response cannot be of less than 10 days,[28] the deadline prescribed by the above-mentioned notifications was of only 5 days until the end of October, and of 3 days since then.
-Such documents are not communicated to CPR by the authorities on a systematic basis.[29]
+Applicants interviewed within the context of Dublin Procedures are further notified of a document stating that the application will likely be subject to an inadmissibility decision and corresponding transfer to a concrete Member State according to the Dublin Regulation and respective criteria.[25]
+This document also notifies the applicant of the possibility to provide written comments pursuant to the general administrative rules.[26]
+However, despite the general rule determining that the deadline for response cannot be of less than 10 days,[27] the deadline prescribed by the above-mentioned notifications is only of 3 days.
+Such documents are generally communicated to CPR by the authorities, although in a significant number of cases AIMA communicates them after the applicants’ 3-day deadline has passed.

 Appeal

-The available case law indicates that the asylum seeker can challenge the correct application of the Dublin criteria,[34] as per the ruling of the Court of Justice of the European Union (CJEU) in Ghezelbash.[35]
-The court also verifies if all formalities have been respected by SEF, including applicable deadlines set forth in the Dublin Regulation.[36]
+The available case law indicates that the asylum applicant can challenge the correct application of the Dublin criteria,[32] as per the ruling of the Court of Justice of the European Union (CJEU) in Ghezelbash.[33]
+The court also verifies if all formalities have been respected by AIMA, including applicable deadlines set forth in the Dublin Regulation.[34]

 It should be noted that, while CPR may be requested to intervene in the judicial procedure, namely by providing country of origin information, Dublin country information or guidance on legal standards, it is not a party thereto and is therefore not systematically notified of judicial decisions by the courts.

-The information provided by the CSTAF for 2023 regarding the number, nationalities of appellants, average duration and results of judicial reviews does not make a distinction between the type of asylum procedures (see Statistics).
-Nevertheless, the data shared shows that, out of a total of 255 decisions rendered by first instance courts in 2023, 153 concerned Dublin procedures (around 60%).
-According to the same source, within the context of Dublin cases, first instance courts decided in favour of the applicant on 10 occasions (7% success rate).
+The information provided by the CSTAF for 2024 regarding the number, nationalities of appellants, average duration and results of judicial reviews does not make a distinction between the type of asylum procedures (see Statistics).

 Legal assistance